 If people feel as though you either don't value their abilities or aren't willing to put them to good use, they will find someone else to work for.
+This is a top reason why employees leave.
 No matter how high up - or low down - they are in the company, employees will want to feel that their role is helping the business progress in some way.

 If executives fail to acknowledge the unique skills of individual workers, the company stands to shoot itself in the foot by disenfranchising employees that are waiting to fulfil their potential.

 The strongest leaders leverage close relationships to discover what their workers have to offer so that the company can make the most of key skills.

 Ultimately, companies stand to engage employees further, increase productivity and boost that all important bottom line when employees’ strengths are allowed to come to the fore.